Global Data Center Objects, Policies, and Actions

 - Block all applications from user zones onanyport to catch user traffic attempting to use non-standard ports.
 Place this rule after the precedingapplication-defaultblock rule to identify unknown or unexpected user applications on non-standard ports, which may be custom applications or evasive applications.

 - Block all applications fromanyzone on theapplication-defaultport to identify unexpected applications on standard ports.
-Rule matches may indicate potential threats or application changes that require modifying a whitelist rule.
-Place this rule after the application whitelist rules and the preceding block rule.
+Rule matches may indicate potential threats or application changes that require modifying an allow rule.
+Place this rule after the application allow rules and the preceding block rule.

-- In addition to blocking unwanted potentially malicious traffic, block the Quick UDP Internet Connections (QUIC) protocol unless, for business reasons, you want to allow encrypted browser traffic.
+- In addition to blocking unwanted potentially malicious traffic, block Quick UDP Internet Connections (QUIC) protocol, unless for business reasons, you want to allow encrypted browser traffic.
 Chrome and some other browsers establish sessions using QUIC instead of TLS, but QUIC uses proprietary encryption that the firewall can’t decrypt, so potentially dangerous traffic may enter the network as encrypted traffic.
 Block both the QUIC application and UDP ports 80 and 443 to force the browser to use TLS.
+First create a Service () that includes UDP ports 80 and 443:ObjectsServicesUse the Service to specify the UDP ports to block for QUIC.
+In the second rule, block the QUIC application so that the first two rules in your rulebase block QUIC:

 Recommended For You